dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 2. Provides feature importance

 ### Disadvantages:
-1. It was computationally more intensive more the Gaussian Naive Bayes model but it still had a fast enough performance.
+1. It was computationally more intensive more the Gaussian Naive Bayes model but it still had a fast enough computational performance.
 2. It required a bit more hyperparameter tuning than the Gaussian Naive Bayes model

 # Findings